-Create another symbol this time for the state machine by highlighting stat\mac.vhd and double clicking on Create Schematic Symbol.
+Create another symbol this time for the state machine by highlighting stat_mac.vhd and double clicking on Create Schematic Symbol.

-Returning to the Schematic editor, the Drawing Toolbar is permenantly located on the right hand side of the ECS page.
+Returning to the Schematic editor, the symbol libraries can be found under the Symbol tab on the left-hand side of the page.